-In Spark AR Studio you can create an effect that multiple participants can interact with on a video call in Messenger or Instagram.
-Your project first has to be configured for a video calling experience.
+In Spark AR Studio you can publish an effect that multiple people can use on a video call on Messenger or Instagram.
+Not all Spark AR capabilities can be used for video calling, so you'll need to configure your project for this experience.

-There are three ways to configure an effect for video calling.
-You can either:
+There are 3 ways to configure a project for video calling.
+You can:

 Configuring a new project